 Here's why people find it difficult to change eating patterns.
-It is based on my workshop "Retrain Your Brain for New Eating Habits".
-The next one is Friday morning 17th April 2015.
+It is based on my workshop EFT for New Eating Habits".
+The next one is Saturday Morning 26th September 2020. via Zoom

 Most people give in to their feelings.
 And so it is with food.
 The cause of the difficulties is not the diet or choice of food.
 The real cause is the uncontrollable impulses which lead to the eating behaviour.
 These impulses may not be there all of the time.
 For many, the initial stages of planning a new eating regime - such as in the New Year - can feel very positive, and for a while the changes can feel good.
 However people eventually slip back into old patterns and start overeating again.

-The surprising truth is that we can be addicted to eating without knowing it.
+The truth is that we can be addicted to eating without knowing it.
 With the word 'addiction' we associate tobacco, alcohol and other drugs.
-But bear with me on this.
-Firstly there can be different levels of addiction, some more serious than others.
+But there can be different levels of addiction, some more serious than others.
 Also it comes with two common components - denial and justification.
 These may be operating right now as you read this (if you are overweight for example).
 However by approaching it like an addiction doesn't make things more daunting; it makes it easier to change what is happening.

 Another tricky issue is that you need food to survive.
 Not only are you doing something socially acceptable, but it is entirely necessary!
 You can't stop doing it completely as with other addictions.